infojam-james/Test-Cases/First-Aid/first-aid-2.md

 ##Expected Results
 + A dialogue box confirms the update, and that this action will close the case
 + The Case Status changes to 'Not Work Related (Closed)'
-+ The First Aid form becomes available
++ The Confidential First Aid form becomes available